CIML-bioinformatic/CB2M_scTransformers/README.md

 * 03_scGPTAnalysis : contains the results of the scGPT tool, i.e. cell type predictions.
 * 04_scGPTAnalysisResult : contains analysis results of 1 run from the scGPT tool.
 * 05_scGPTDifferentEpoch : contains analysis results of multiple runs from the scGPT tool.
-* 06_scBERT : contains the résults of the scBERT tool, i.e. cell type predictions.
+* 06_scBERT : contains the results of the scBERT tool, i.e. cell type predictions.

 To download and uncompress the data, use the following code: